ankitects/anki-manual/browsing.md

 ### Saved Searches

-If you regularly search for the same thing, you can save the current search by rightclicking the topmost item in the sidebar, choosing “Save Current Search” and typing in a name.
+If you regularly search for the same thing, you can save the current search by right-clicking the topmost item in the sidebar, choosing “Save Current Search” and typing in a name.

 ### Editing Items

-You can delete or rename tags, decks and saved searches directly from the sidebar through the context menu or using the according keys (<kbd>Del</kbd> and <kbd>F2</kbd>
+You can delete or rename tags, decks and saved searches directly from the sidebar, via the right-click menu, or by using a shortcut key (<kbd>Del</kbd> and <kbd>F2</kbd>
 on Windows).
 Deleting even works for multiple items at once (see [Selection Tool](#selection-tool)).